 If your child is resisting speaking his/her mother tongue – don’t get upset.
-Keep up with it, encourage it in gentle ways.
+Keep with it, encourage it in gentle ways.
 You don’t really want your child to hate your language, do you?
 In reality, there WILL be a time when the need will arise to learn and to speak it.
 And your biracial children WILL show more interest.

 Saturday schools are just as common as they were when we were growing up and I don’t know how I feel about them yet.
 I’ve read about grown-up children who hated it and still today don’t speak a lick of their language despite the torturous 3-4 hour lessons they were forced to go to every Saturday.
 I’ve also read about people who hated it growing up and now really value that they can speak, read and write their native language.
 Make decisions based on what you and your partner believe is right but keep your minds open as they get older.

-The ‘homecoming’ you had in mind for when you bring your kids back to where you grew up may not be what you were expecting
+The ‘homecoming’ you had in mind when you bring your kids back to where you grew up may not be what you were expecting

-It’s not just that they might not be feeling it but your expectations of bringing your kids, your offspring, your legacy back to where their roots are might be too much given the fact that your biracial children are mixed.
-They’re likely to have different accents, dress differently and even may be perceived as completely foreign.
+It’s not just that they might not be feeling it but your expectations of bringing your kids, your offspring, your legacy back to where their roots are, might be too much given the fact that your biracial children are mixed.
+They’re likely to have different accents, dress differently and may even be perceived as completely foreign.
 All of this will make them feel unable to relate to how you grew up and may make them feel like a tourist in your home country.
 Don’t take it hard or feel like they’re nothing like you.